eriser/Alloy-Graphics-Library/README.md

 GLFW and GLEW.
 Source code for all other libraries is included in the repository and cross-compiles on windows and linux.

 ## License
-Alloy is <B>BSD licensed</B> and only uses libraries that also have a permissive license for commercial or academic use.
+Alloy is <B>BSD licensed</B> and only uses libraries that also have a permissive license for commercial and academic use.

 Generic Units Example